aep/bolter-research/README.md

 | stripped | 1.4M    | 1.3M    | 2.7M  | 1.6M (59%)  |

 multicall is obviously very efficient. we'll have to be pretty clever to get even close to that.
-The stripped binary looks abit worse here on paper because the sections where sharing is most efficient have been removed (such as string tables, debug things).
-Since we only really care about the efficiency of a binary that goes on a real device, the rest of the tests are always stripped as much as possible,
+The stripped binary is what will end up on a target, so 59% is our benchmark.

 testing dedup algos: